Henril Kristoffersen produces incredible recovery to pip Pinturault in Schladming

 Victory increases the Norwegian’s lead in both the overall and slalom standings for the season, but an error right at the start of his second run threatened to give Frenchman Alexis Pinturault the win.

-Daniel Yule of Switzerland finished in third, just days after his win in Kitzbuehel.
+Daniel Yule of Switzerland finished in third, just days after his win in Kitzbuehel, while Great Britain's Dave Ryding ended in eighth.

 Speaking after his victory, Kristoffersen revealed why he loves the venue so much: